A Mini Guide to Marrakech

 1. Unwind at a Hammam

-A Hammam can be as luxurious or as basic as you please.
-They’re available in plenty so the prices are very competitive.
+There’s so many Hammans in Marrakech so the prices are very competitive.
 Irrespective of what you choose, you’re splashed with warm water, led to a steam room to let the pores open and then scrubbed clean, followed by a massage.
-It’s a very relaxing experience for less than half the price on offer in most of the European countries

 1. Wrinkle your nose at a tannery

-Bab Debbagh is Marrakech’s own local tannery.
-If the colourful dye pots at Fes caught your attention but you can’t make it there, Bab Debbagh is a 15 minute walk from the souk.
-While you may not find colourful dyes here, locals double up as guides near the entrance and explain the process.
+While you may not find colourful dyes here it’s still a really interesting insight into Moroccan life.
+Locals double up as guides near the entrance and explain the process.
 Ensure you set a price before you head off into the tannery and carry a spring of mint to help with the pungent smell!

 1. Get lost in the Jardin Marjorelle